neok/oioi-documentation/docs/calls/station_post.rst

             For the interval Monday to Friday, the station is open from 07:30 to 19:00.
             On Saturday, the station is open from 09:00 to 15:00.

-    notes
+    notes (optional)
-        string, optional

-        Additional notes, for example how to find the station. is-reservable
+        Additional notes, for example how to find the station (string). is-reservable (optional)
-        boolean, optional
+        boolean
-    floor-level
+    floor-level (optional)
-        integer, optional

-        On which floor the station is located, for example in a parking house. is-free-charge
+        On which floor the station is located, for example in a parking house (integer). is-free-charge (optional)
-        boolean, optional

-        Whether charging can be done without cost. total-parking
+        Whether charging can be done without cost (boolean). total-parking (optional)
-        integer, optional

-        The number of parking spots that are available at the station. is-green-power-available
+        The number of parking spots that are available at the station (integer). is-green-power-available (optional)
-        boolean, optional
+        boolean
-    is-plugin-charge
+    is-plugin-charge (optional)
-        boolean, optional
+        boolean
-    is-roofed
+    is-roofed (optional)
-        boolean, optional
+        boolean
-    is-private
+    is-private (optional)
-        boolean, optional

-        Whether the station is privately owned.
+        Whether the station is privately owned (boolean).

         This has multiple implications and the station won't show up everywhere on the PlugSurfing platforms.
         For details, please contact PlugSurfing.
     deleted
-        boolean, optional

-        Soft delete the station and its related connectors
+        Soft delete the station and its related connectors (boolean).

 partner-identifier
     The partner identifier of the partner that shall be associated with this station.